About Vintage Radio

 Updated at 14:23 on the 8th October, 2017.

 General site information

 Vintage Radio was first developed in late 2003 as part of a campaign to boost the amount of Australian web content related to the hobby of collecting and restoring old valve radios.
-I have some long term goals for this site, many of which will take years to gather the information for.
-One is a comprehensive circuit diagram database, storing hundreds and perhaps thousands of images containing the circuit diagrams for as many Australian valve radios as possible.
+The site began life as a personal website which described the owner's collection and contained some other vintage radio related information.

 What did the old sites look like?

 Curiosity is a good thing and part of the reason why sites like Vintage Radio exist.
 In keeping with the historical nature of this website I have decided that placing a visual timestamp of its past here so that you can see the way things were.
 Please click here to view screenshots of the front pages of old site designs.

 Call it how you see it, though I believe the site has vastly improved in design over the time.
 I hope you think so too.